NiclO1337/pp2-playtime/README.md

 ### The header

 This header is displayed consistently throughout navigating the games pages.
 It was designed with the intent of making the users first initial reaction to be "This is a bit silly".
 An aggressively named title together with a playful font and icons achives this.
-It is important that the user has this mindset before meeting Arnold.

 <details><summary>Screenshot of the header</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696931095/feature-header_g9nunr.jpg" alt="Picture of the header" width="300"/></p> </details>

 ### Meet Arnold!

 One of the main features of the webpage is the amusing computer based player, Arnold.
 He has a fun and sassy personality.
 He is over-confident in his abilities to win in this game and is a self proclaimed expert in everything.
 He is not a gracious winner and a very sore looser.

+Either user is amused by Arnold and will have a better user experience because of him.
+Or user it not amused by Arnold and will then get greater satisfaction from beating him in the game.

 <details><summary>Screenshot of meeting Arnold</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696930327/feature-arnold_jh1mdw.jpg" alt="Picture of Arnold" width="300"/></p> </details>